-Depending on your cat’s grooming habits and environment, you may or may not need to clean your cat's ears.
+Depending on your cat’s grooming habits and environment, you may or may not need to clean its ears.
 Many cats are excellent at grooming themselves and rarely require ear care.
-Others, not as good with their grooming skills, will need routine cleanings to help ward off infection.
+Others are not as good with their grooming skills, and will need routine cleanings to help ward off infection.
 Generally, if you notice wax, dirt, or other debris, then it is probably time for a cleaning.

 Periodic cleanings and regular at-home checks will allow you to find out about ear issues early, allowing for timelier treatment options.
 If you suspect your cat may have an ear problem, you should call your veterinarian as soon as possible.
 Prompt treatment often offers a better prognosis, can reduce the potential for chronic disease and hearing loss, and may also help with any discomfort your cat may be experiencing.